 Fine‑tuning of NGINX-based Wallarm Ingress Controller¶

-Learn fine-tuning options available for the Wallarm Ingress controller to get the most out of the Wallarm solution.
+Learn fine-tuning options available for the self-hosted Wallarm Ingress controller to get the most out of the Wallarm solution.

 Official documentation for NGINX Ingress Controller